HAJEKEL/cor_mdp_ahold/README.md

 The packages that we developed are:
-- [the order package](order_package): This package contains the nodes used for managin orders.
+- [the order package](order_package): This package contains the nodes used for managing orders.
 - [the voice_requests package](voice_requests): This package contains the chatGPT-based voice assistant functionality.
 - [the retail_store_skills pakcage](retail_store_skills): This package contains action servers for the skills that the robot performs.
 - [the flexBE package](https://gitlab.tudelft.nl/cor/ro47007/2023/team-20/albert_flexbe): This package contains the FlexBE states and behaviors that we use for the complex behavioral control of our robot.